cebem1nt/httpp/benchmarks/README.md

-Benchmark code used to compare result between for httpp, picohttp, http-parser
+Benchmark code used to compare result between for httppv1, httppv2, picohttp, http-parser